tcalmant/demo-ipopo-nao/README.rst

 Nao is a robot by `Aldebaran Robotics <http://www.aldebaran-robotics.com/>`_.

-This project is based on `iPOPO <https://ipopo.coderxpress.net>`_, an SOCM framework in Python, to wrap Nao API (ALModule, ALProxy, ...) into different components.
+This project is based on `iPOPO <https://ipopo.coderxpress.net>`_, a Service-Oriented Component Model (SOCM) framework in Python, to wrap Nao API (ALModule, ALProxy, ...) into different components which provide and consume services.

 It uses MQTT to send and receive message to/from `OpenHAB <http://www.openhab.org/>`_, to control Home Automation devices, like